Carlos-Zen/scrapy-houses/readme.md

 The project show how to use scrapy with proxy and user-agent crawling websites that free from been forbidden.

-# Skywalk
+# Scrapy-houses
-Skywalk is a collection of scrapy spiders including 58.com,ziroom.com,ke.com,baletu.com and so on.
+Scrapy-houses is a collection of scrapy spiders including 58.com,ziroom.com,ke.com,baletu.com and so on.
 It's a project that means to analysis Housing rental market of china,and aims to supply Business decision for Apartment Operators.

 # How to crawl free from been forbidden.
 There are some tips for you.